jdasfd/withncbi_note/note/Pseudomonas.md

     mv STRAINS/family-tmp.tsv STRAINS/family-1.tsv
 done
-# tsv-join to exclude those strains in universal.tsv
+# tsv-join to exclude those strains not in universal.tsv, which means copy number at least greater than 12
 # so this step will find those only 1 family (proteins) in Pseudomonas strains (not aeruginosa)
+# then tsv-filter will keep those only have 1 copy

 # All P_aeru strains should have multiple family members
 cp STRAINS/family-1.tsv STRAINS/family-n.tsv